yuna0x0/AliceChan/README.md

 A. UPM Package

-1. Install dependencies from UPM using git URLs in the [Dependencies](#dependencies) section
+1. Install dependencies using OpenUPM or git URLs in the [Dependencies](#dependencies) section
 2. Install this package from UPM using this git URL:
 ```
 https://github.com/edisonlee55/AliceChan.git